 A Collaboration of the Colorado School of Public Health and the Denver Museum of Nature & Science

 Since the first case of COVID-19 was confirmed in Colorado on March 5, 2020, Governor Jared Polis has led the state's proactive response, balancing public safety with social activity and the economy.
 He has been at the helm during the greatest public health and policy challenge in more than a century.
-Now, in our first COVID webinar of 2021, he'll share his firsthand experiences and talk about what lies ahead for the new year.
+In our COVID webinar of 2021, he provided an update on vaccine distribution and shared his firsthand experiences and talk about what lies ahead for the new year.

 COVID-19 and influenza are both highly contagious respiratory illnesses that can manifest with similar symptoms.
 With flu season returning to the U.S., scientists and public health officials are closely monitoring the overlap and bracing for additional strain on healthcare resources.
 As the two diseases set out on a possible collision course, how should we be assessing risk and adapting responsibly?
 And what measures can Coloradans take to mitigate the threat of a double whammy?